LeshaTat/passdapp/README.md

         ["confirm", H^(k-2)(password)],

-    where k is a number dividable by three nearest to the current value of the local state "counter".
+    where k is a number dividable by three nearest to the current value of the local state **counter**.
 Do not send that transaction to the ledger on this step.

 2. Send to the ledger another PassDApp call with arguments